AdobeDocs/analytics-platform.en/help/stitching/b2b/b2b-person-to-account-stitching.md

 ### Save

-After you have configured the B2B stitching configuration and have finished adding or editing datasets, select **[!UICONTROL Save]** to save the connection.
+After you have configured the B2B person to account stitching configuration and have finished adding or editing datasets, select **[!UICONTROL Save]** to save the connection.

 >[!IMPORTANT]
 >
->Once a connection is saved, the B2B stitching configuration becomes immutable.
+>Once a connection is saved, the B2B person to account stitching configuration becomes immutable.
 To view your settings after saving, select **Open B2B stitching configuration**.
 All fields appear in a read-only state.
 Additionally, if the dataset used for [person-to-account mapping](#prerequisites) is deleted in Experience Platform, the stitching configuration is deleted and the connection goes into an invalid state, signaled with a warning message in the user interface.

 ## Data update schedule